programmfabrik/easydb-documentation/content/technical/api/search/_index.en.md

 - if not, take the first language with a non-empty value
 - if not, return the first language

-This affects the "_standard" fields, as well as the pool names.
+This affects the `_standard` fields, as well as the pool names.

 ### Output: format